-Asian shares slip as risk appetite ebbs, dollar sulks
+Asian shares edge up, buoyant euro holds its gains

 "We are in the September camp, but we acknowledge that it is a coin toss between this week's meeting and the next one."

-In commodities, oil remained pressured by a consultant's forecast of a rise in OPEC production for July despite the group's pledge to curb output, reviving concerns about oversupply.
+In commodities, oil prices roes on expectations that the joint OPEC and non-OPEC ministerial meeting later in the day would address rising production from Nigeria and Libya, two OPEC members exempted from the cuts, bolstered prices.

-But expectations that the joint OPEC and non-OPEC ministerial meeting later in the day would address rising production from Nigeria and Libya, two OPEC members exempted from the cuts, bolstered prices.
+However, gains were capped by a consultant's forecast of a rise in OPEC production for July despite the group's pledge to curb output, which led to a plunge in prices on Friday.

-Gold shone on the dollar's weakness and a decline in risk appetite, with spot gold just slightly lower at $1,253.61 an ounce, retaining most of Friday's 0.8 percent jump, and scarcely below a one-month high hit earlier.
+Gold shone on the dollar's weakness and a decline in risk appetite, with spot gold just slightly lower at $1,254.31 an ounce, retaining most of Friday's 0.8 percent jump, and slightly below a one-month high hit earlier.

-Reporting by Nichola Saminather; Editing by Lisa Twaronite and Eric Meijer
+Reporting by Nichola Saminather; Editing by Lisa Twaronite and Shri Navaratnam